Janet Smith Emerging Activist-Scholar Research Award (sponsored by The Vorhees Family)

 Award Benefits

-The applicant must be either a current doctoral student or a recent doctoral graduate who received their degree within the past three years (counting from the time of application).
+The applicant must be either a current doctoral student or a recent doctoral graduate who received their degree within the past four years.

 Current Doctoral Graduate Students.
 Students pursuing doctoral research related to urban affairs, regardless of academic discipline, are eligible to apply.
 Applicants must:

-2. Be making good progress towards the completion of their dissertation
+2. Be making good progress towards the completion of their dissertation; and

 OR